polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 * Max Message tokens, which is calculated according to your completion model's token size, and your request, response and context tokens.
 If this goes to negative, your settings cannot be saved.
 * Max Function Invocations, which is the maximum number of times the model will invoke OpenAI for a single prompt.
 To understand this number you'll have to read our tutorial about [how to create AI functions](https://ainiro.io/blog/getting-started-with-ai-functions).
 * Max Session Items, which is the maximum number of historical requests and answers the model will keep in its session when invoking OpenAI before it starts pruning older messages.
-* Lead email address, implying where to send emails of chatlogs if you've configured the _"lead generation feature"_.
-Legacy setting and you should instead use AI functions here.
-* Email reply, implying a static message the chatbot will respond with if a user drops his or her email address into the prompt.
-Requires a lead email setting to work.
-Legacy setting and you should instead use AI functions here.
-* Twilio Account SID and Twilio Auth Token for Twilio integrations if you want to integrate your chatbot with Twilio to for instance use it over WhatsApp, Messenger or SMS.
-* Incoming message slot, implying a slot to invoke as messages are coming into the chatbot from Twilio integrations.
-* Incoming webhook URL, implying a URL to invoke as messages are coming in from Twilio.
-* Outgoing message slot, implying a slot to invoke as chat response has returned.
-* Outgoing webhook URL, implying a URL to invoke as messages are returned from OpenAI.

 ## Training snippets